 As $T\to\infty$, the non-Fickian solution given by Eq.~\eqref{eq:cd_exact_soln_pulse} is expected to converge to the equivalent solution of the Fickian diffusion equation [i.e., Eq.~\eqref{eq:cd_single_eq_nd1} with $\Da=0$] \cite{rs13}, which can be computed following the same steps as above:

 where $D_\mathrm{F} := \beta/(1+\beta)$ is dimensionless.

-Figure~\ref{fig:results1} shows, respectively for $\Da=5\times10^{-3}$ (a,b.c) and $\Da=5\times10^{-2}$ (d,e,f), comparisons between the exact solutions given by Eqs.~\eqref{eq:cd_exact_soln_pulse} (solid) and \eqref{eq:cd_exact_soln_pulse_Da0} (dashed) at different $T$.
+Figure~\ref{fig:results1} shows, respectively for $\Da=5\times10^{-3}$ (a,b,c) and $\Da=5\times10^{-2}$ (d,e,f), comparisons between the exact solutions given by Eq.~\eqref{eq:cd_exact_soln_pulse} (solid) and Eq.~\eqref{eq:cd_exact_soln_pulse_Da0} (dashed) at different $T$.
 Common values of $\beta = 1/9$ (corresponding to $\delta_0/R = 1/10$ for a half-full tumbler, $\phi=0.5$) and $\ell=1/5$ are used in all plots.
+The values for $\Da$ were selected to best illustrate the features of the model.
 The most obvious feature of the non-Fickian model [Eq.~\eqref{eq:cd_exact_soln_pulse}] is that, for finite $\Da$, the initial pulse takes a nontrivial amount of time to relax, exhibiting persistent discontinuities at $Z=\pm \ell$.
 For $T=\mathcal{O}(1)$ (i.e., ``long'' times), the non-Fickian and Fickian solutions agree, but the time it takes for them to do so increases with $\Da$.
 This result (also shown to hold for the IVP on $Z\in(-\infty,+\infty)$ in \cite{rs13}) justifies using a Fickian diffusion model at long times.
-However, the non-Fickian aspects of the model have non-trivial consequences at early times in the axial diffusion process.
+However, the non-Fickian aspects have non-trivial consequences at early times (here, in comparison to the axial diffusion time) in the transport process.